 Mental Health Support for the Healthcare Workforce

-Join providers and other health leaders coming together to proactively support the mental and emotional health of our healthcare workforce during the COVID-19 crisis.
+Join providers and other health leaders coming together from across the country to share ways to proactively support the mental and emotional health of our healthcare workforce during the COVID-19 crisis.
+Nearly 300 people from 11 states and 2 countries have participated so far.

 As healthcare and mental health leaders share implementation strategies and practices in real time, ICSI collects and curates them to build a shared knowledge network.